Free Tool

 What is Form I-864?

-Form I-864, Affidavit of Support, is a legally binding contract the petitioner signs promising the U.S. government that the immigrating spouse will not need means-tested public benefits.
-This obligation lasts until the sponsored person becomes a U.S. citizen, completes 40 qualifying work quarters, or permanently leaves the United States.
+Form I-864, Affidavit of Support, is a legally binding contract the sponsor signs promising the U.S. government that the person immigrating will not need means-tested public benefits.
+That promise ends only when the sponsored person becomes a U.S. citizen, is credited with about ten years of U.S. work, gives up their green card and leaves the country for good, or dies.
+It also ends if the sponsor dies.
 Divorce does not end it.

 What is the income requirement for a marriage green card in 2026?

-The petitioner needs household income at or above 125% of the HHS federal poverty guideline for their household size.
-For 2026, that is $27,050 for a household of 2 in the 48 contiguous states, effective March 1, 2026.
-Active-duty military members sponsoring a spouse or child use the 100% threshold ($21,640 for a household of 2).
+The sponsor needs current annual income at or above 125% of the HHS federal poverty guideline for their household size.
+For 2026 that is $27,050 for a household of 2 in the 48 contiguous states, effective March 1, 2026.
+An active-duty service member who filed the petition and is sponsoring a husband, wife, or a child under 21 uses the 100% figure instead, which is $21,640 for a household of 2.

 What counts toward household size for Form I-864?